 Preconsidered Int.
 No. 785

-By Council Members Rosenthal and Levine
+By Council Members Rosenthal, Levine and Richards

 A Local Law to amend the administrative code of the city of New York, in relation to requiring the New York city police department to provide training on investigating sexual crimes